JessBohn/ruby-windows-problems/postgres-authentication.md

 **Things I Tried**

 - I originally tried to uncomment the password section inside of the database yaml file, but then the error message said that the authentication failed due to the username.
 So I also added my username, but then it said that the password and username did not match, even after resetting both of them.

+- I setup a username and password with PGAdmin and used them as environmental variables.
+  - I added an intializer file to house the environmental variables for the different environments with the username and password created using the PGAdmin.
+  - A yaml file was added to the config folder to call on the ENVs before configuring each of the database environments so that the user can be authenticated and the databases can be created.
+  - The database yaml file was also changed to include the ENVs in their proper spot using code code integration with <%= %>
+  - However, when trying to run the db commands it either says no password supplied and that the username and password do not match